 I am not alone in drawing this conclusion.
 In fact I’m in rather prestigious company.
 Professor Carroll Quigley, an authority on 20th century history and the only mentor President Clinton recognized by name in accepting his second democratic nomination, asserts that the Eastern Establishment has been the dominant element in both parties since 1900.
 He claims that this establishment, which he describes as Anglophile, cosmopolitan, Ivy League, and internationalist, is above parties, being more concerned with policies than party victories.

 Incidentally, many of Obama’s supporters are seeing the same thing.
-See Maureen Dowd’s recent op-ed in the New York Times, Thanks for the Memories, especially some of the reader comments.
+See Maureen Dowd’s recent op-ed in the New York Times, Thanks for the Memories

 For all these reasons, it’s my opinion that the idea that third party conservatives benefit liberals is itself misguided.
 I am not advocating third parties or that all Christians should exit the Republican Party.
 Quite the contrary, we need principled Christians in places of influence.
 What I am advocating is that we evaluate candidates by the absolute and unchanging standard of God’s Word and have a complete pragmatism in regards to all parties.
 If Ron Paul is running in the Democratic Party, vote Democratic.
 If he is running in the Republican Party, vote Republican.
 If he is running in the Whatever Party, vote in that party.